jestjs/jest/docs/Es6ClassMocks.md

 Calling `jest.mock('./sound-player')` returns a useful "automatic mock" you can use to spy on calls to the class constructor and all of its methods.
 It replaces the ES6 class with a mock constructor, and replaces all of its methods with [mock functions](MockFunctions.md) that always return `undefined`.
 Method calls are saved in `theAutomaticMock.mock.instances[index].methodName.mock.calls`.

-Please note that if you use arrow functions in your classes, they will _not_ be part of the mock.
-The reason for that is that arrow functions are not present on the object's prototype, they are merely properties holding a reference to a function.

 If you don't need to replace the implementation of the class, this is the easiest option to set up.
 For example:

 ```javascript